O. John Rogge

 Oetje John Rogge ([ˈiːtʃi dʒɔn ˈɹɔɡə]) (October 12, 1903 – March 22, 1981) was an American attorney who prosecuted cases for the United States government, investigated Nazi activities in the United States, and in private practice was associated with civil rights and liberal political causes.
+He was the prosecutor in the Great Sedition Trial, in which the U.S. government, under the initiative of President Franklin D. Roosevelt, tried dozens of isolationists and Nazi sympathizers for sedition.
+Although the trial was called off after the judge died midway through the trial, with it being abandoned entirely after the end of the war in Europe, Rogge was successful in discrediting U.S. politicians who were linked with Nazi propagandist agent George Sylvester Viereck.
+Many of these politicians would lose their reelection campaigns.

+On October 14, 1946, in a New York City speech, he said: "The removal of Hitler and Mussolini and a few of their collaborators does not mean that fascism is dead.
+Now the fascists can take a more subtle disguise, they can come forward and simply say 'I am anti-Communist.'"

-Early years
+Early life and education

-Oetje John Rogge was born on a farm near Springfield, Illinois, on October 12, 1903, to German immigrant parents.
+Rogge was born on a farm near Springfield, Illinois, on October 12, 1903, to German immigrant parents.
 He graduated from the University of Illinois in 1922 where he was a member of Phi Beta Kappa and earned a law degree at Harvard, where he was on the Law Review, in 1925.
 He worked in private practice for several years before returning to Harvard for a year in 1930-1931 and earning his Doctor of Juristic Science degree.